top of page

 Human-Centered Technology for Hospitality

-Hotels obsess over thread count and shower pressure and minibar selection.
+Hotels obsess over thread count, shower pressure, and minibar selection.
 But the factors that most often affect the guest experience are largely invisible—infrastructure such as bathroom fans, air conditioning units and smog can make-or-break a stay, yet are more likely to be overlooked than an interior design rehab or a set of nice sheets.

 When guests spend less energy sorting out a room, they can spend more time doing what they intended: relaxing, resting and restoring.
 Environmental sounds, stuffiness, and light aren’t easy to photograph, leaving a gap between expected experience and actual experience upon arrival.

-Calm Tech Certified™ for Spaces is about helping those that build spaces have a research-backed set of improvements they can make to dramatically improve guest and employee experience.
+Calm Tech Certified™ for Spaces provides a research-backed set of improvements aimed at improving guest and employee experience.

 Initial Testing Results